-Our objective here is to ensure that the Council has robust corporate governance documentation and processes in place, and that, as far as we may reasonably be expected to ascertain (as we do not attend Council or Committee meetings) all meetings are conducted in accordance with the adopted Standing Orders and no actions of a potentially unlawful nature have been or are being considered for implementation.
+Our objective here is to ensure that the Council has robust corporate governance documentation and processes in place and that, as far as we may reasonably be expected to ascertain (as we do not attend Council or Committee meetings), all meetings are conducted in accordance with the adopted Standing Orders and no actions of a potentially unlawful nature have been or are being considered for implementation.
 We have noted that:

-- ➤ Full Council reviewed Standing Orders at their meeting in September 2021.
-This followed on from the work of the Standing Orders and Code of Conduct Working Group; - ➤ Details of payments and Council policies are posted on the website in the Transparency section; - ➤ Full Council agreed to renew the General Power of Competence at their meeting in May 2021; and - Following approval of the 2020/21 Accounts the Council advertised their availability for public inspection by publishing the notice of Public Rights.
+- ➤ Full Council adopted Standing Orders and Financial Regulations at their meeting in May 2022; - ➤ Details of payments and Council policies are posted on the website in the Transparency section; - ➤ Full Council agreed to renew the General Power of Competence at their meeting in May 2021; and - ➤ Following approval of the 2021/22 Accounts the Council advertised their availability for public inspection by publishing the notice of Public Rights.